bisq-network/bisq-website/roadmap.md

  - Separate resource files for PersistedEntryMap by base currency (separate trade statistics)
  - Move base currency/network selection from network settings to preferences
  - Add btc address validator to last trade step for withdrawal.
- - Remove dont show again option for tx summary popup at withdrawal.
+ - Remove don't show again option for tx summary popup at withdrawal.
  - Add support for different REFERENCE_DEFAULT_MIN_TX_FEE by base currency
  - Fix issue with German as default language if OS is Windows/German
  - Add warning for CXC regrading daily or monthly transfer limits